nickfargo/state/_includes/content/api/state/attributes.md

 The `immutable` attribute is inherited from both superstates and protostates, and has top precedence over [`mutable`](#state--attributes--mutable) and [`finite`](#state--attributes--finite).

-An inheriting owner object may still extend the state implementation of its prototype with states that are new or extend protostates, but any of these that inherit from an `immutable` state will also bear the `immutable` attribute themselves.
+An inheriting owner object may still extend the state implementation of its prototype with states that are new, or that extend protostates, but any of these that inherit from an `immutable` state will implicitly also bear the `immutable` attribute themselves.

 > See also:
 > [`isImmutable`](#state--methods--is-immutable)